Broward_Perspective_FINAL_2000px.jpg

 The bulk of my work focused on creating dynamic landscape models that informed my team’s “flux zone” adaptation strategy and unlocked a framework for each of us to design tailored solutions for different urban conditions that could fit seamlessly together in a comprehensive plan.

-For my individual site work, I focused on shifting the conversation around Broward County’s low-lying coastal neighborhoods—its first line of exposure to extreme weather events—from floods threatening dry property to one that embraces water and ecosystem as opportunities for protection and tourism, creating a uniquely Floridian experience adapted to the area’s new role as a coastal buffer.
+For my individual site work, I focused on shifting the conversation around Broward County’s low-lying coastal neighborhoods—its first line of exposure to extreme weather events—from floods threatening dry property to one that embraces water and ecosystem as opportunities for protection and tourism, creating a new type of Floridian experience adapted to the area’s new role as a coastal buffer.

 Our studio marked the beginning of further collaboration between MIT and Broward County, including the MIT Urban Risk Lab’s flux.land platform, which is currently being used in public school curricula in Broward County to help students understand and explore the local impacts of sea level rise.